HL7/phd/input/pagecontent/ProfileConsumers.md

 The resolution value is a valueQuantity and it gives the time interval between clock 'pulses', regardless of the type of time clock, in units of microseconds.

 The property is indicated by the `property.type.code` having one of four MDC codes "68222, 68223, 68224, and 68226".
 The value is a valueQuantity.

-An example of a time resolution property for a relative time clock with a time resolution of of one second is shown below:
-{% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON EXCEPT:property[8] %}

 #### Time Tick Resolution for R-R Intervals
 This section is only relevant for PHDs that support the Heart Rate or ECG specializations based on IEEE 11073-20601.
 It is not used for measurement timestamps but for measuring R-R intervals (time between electrocardiogram R-wave peaks) in ECG and Heart Rate specializations.
 The time tick resolution is a high frequency clock that is used to measure the time between R-wave peaks in an ECG trace.